4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Weligama is one of the best places to snorkel with turtles in Sri Lanka, but sadly we didn’t see any on our snorkel trip.

-Always an excuse for another trip to Sri Lanka though right?
+Always an excuse for another trip to Sri Lanka, though, right?

 Galle Fort